 KCC Channel Panel privacy notice

-We keep this privacy notice under regular review and it was last updated in August 2021.
+We keep this privacy notice under regular review and it was last updated on 9 September 2022.

 Who we are